-In this article we explore changes in the so called “card present” payment methods that are used to process payments at point of sale and the ways in which the Payment Card Industry Security Standards Council has embraced mobile technologies in particular Soft POs technology.
+In this article we explore changes in the “card present” payment methods that are used to process payments at point of sale and the ways in which the Payment Card Industry Security Standards Council (PCI SSC) has embraced mobile technologies in particular Soft POs technology.

 From swipe & sign to chip & PIN

-EMV chip cards are either inserted into or tapped onto the payment terminal to process a transaction.
+EMV chip cards can process transactions, store sensitive information securely, and can encrypt the incoming data.
+They are either inserted into or tapped onto the payment terminal to process a transaction.
 Customers enter their personal identification number (PIN) to authenticate themselves.
-Countries that have implemented EMV chip and PIN have all but eliminated fraud at point of sale.
+Countries that have implemented EMV chip and PIN have all but eliminated fraud at the point of sale.
 Major benefits include:

 - Improved security.
 EMV cards are equipped with unique security chips and use advanced data encryption schemes to secure payments.
 Cards are extremely difficult to hack or clone.